ronanhansel/reeval-multi/CHECKPOINT_5OCT.md

 ### External Validation F1

-Although Affirmative Bias is an oversimplification of this Axis, but it's the most easy to find further analyses can yield more meaning.
-But based on the top loaders, the structure is almost symmetrical, the question categories are balanced, only difference is the number of Yes/No answers.
+Although Affirmative Bias is an oversimplification of this Axis, but it's the most easy to find (later further analyses can yield more meaning).
+Based on the top loaders, the structure is almost symmetrical, the question categories are balanced, only difference is the number of Yes/No answers.
 No focused more on the positive end of Factor 1, and Yes focused more on the negative end of Factor 1.

 ### External Validation F2